 - laser or intense pulse light therapy to destroy melanocytes

 - freezing (cryotherapy) to destroy melanocytes

-To prevent lentigo, try to avoid sun exposure, especially during the peak sun hours between 10 a.m. and 2 p.m.
+To prevent lentigo, try to avoid sun exposure, especially during the peak sun hours between 10 a.m. and 4 p.m.
 When you do go outside in the sun, always wear sunscreen with UVA/UVB protection.
 It’s best if you choose a sunscreen with an SPF of at least 30 and reapply it every 2 hours.

 It’s also a great idea to wear sun-protective clothing and a wide-brimmed hat.

 Lentigo spots (liver spots) are not cancer and are not dangerous.

 You can choose to have them removed for cosmetic reasons, but they’re not harmful.
 It’s safest to have a doctor look at your spot if you’re not sure if it’s a lentigo or another skin condition.
 They can make sure your spot is lentigo and not skin cancer.

 In most cases, lentigo is caused by repeated sun exposure.
 You can prevent lentigo by taking steps to keep your skin safe from safe UV rays, like always wearing sunscreen with an SPF of at least 30 and wearing sun-protective clothing.